Discover it® Cash Back review: Discover’s flagship rewards card

 Stacking different cards is a great way to make sure you get the most rewards.
 While the Discover it Cash Back card earns a fantastic rate on its quarterly categories, it’s not the best for travel purchases and purchases outside each of those seasonal categories.

-A top-tier flat-rate cash back card like the Wells Fargo Active Cash℠ Card would be excellent for covering purchases beyond your rotating categories and their quarterly spending limits since it can earn 2 percent cash back on all nearly anything.
+A top-tier flat-rate card like the Wells Fargo Active Cash® Card would be excellent for covering purchases beyond your rotating categories and their quarterly spending limits since it can earn 2 percent cash rewards on purchases .
 In the same vein, the Chase Freedom Unlimited® would also be a prime choice for its boosted 1.5 percent cash back flat-rate, plus its additional unlimited categories can lend a bit of stability for staple purchases outside Discover’s cash back calendar.
 These categories will rake in 5 percent back on Lyft purchases (through March 2022), 5 percent on travel booked through Chase Ultimate Rewards and 3 percent on dining and drugstore purchases.
-Although it’s not an unlimited category, you’ll also earn 5 percent cash back on up to $12,000 of grocery store purchases (excluding Target and Walmart) during your first year.

 Using a flexible travel card, like the Chase Sapphire Preferred® Card, with your Discover card will reward your travel spending and other everyday categories that Discover can’t cover year-round.
 For a slight $95 annual fee, you’ll be able to earn 5X Chase Ultimate Rewards points on travel through Chase’s online portal and on Lyft purchases (Lyft offer through March 2022), plus 3X points on dining (including eligible delivery services), select streaming services and online grocery purchases (excluding Walmart, Target and wholesale clubs).
 Other travel purchases will net 2X points while all other purchases get 1X points.
 What’s more, you can then redeem these points toward travel through Chase Ultimate Rewards for an additional 25 percent value boost.